-From the pool of submissions, FreshGrass organizers invite three finalists to compete for the FreshGrass Duo Award.
-On the festival weekend, the finalists travel to North Adams and perform in front of a jury and a large live audience.
-The jury will select a runner-up and winner, and they will be announced on Sunday afternoon from the main stage.
+From the pool of submissions, FreshGrass organizers invite three finalists to compete for the FreshGrass Guitar Award.
+On the festival weekend, the finalists travel to Bentonville Arkansas and perform in front of a jury and a large live audience.
+The jury will select the winner, and they will be announced on Saturday afternoon from the main stage.

 If you have any questions, please do not hesitate to contact us at: firstname.lastname@example.org.

 • $500 award grant each (but you must show up on the festival weekend and perform in the competition in order to collect this)

 • One pop-up performance in the museum on Saturday